martin-honnen/SaxonHE12s9apiExtensions/SaxonHE12s9apiExtensions/README.md

 So feel free to try and use it under the Mozilla Public License 2.0.

-Understand that this is work in progress and kind of experimental, I don't have access to a complete test suite of unit tests to rigorously test this, I nevertheless feel it can be useful for folks to at least know about this option to run [XSLT 3.0](https://www.w3.org/TR/xslt-30/), [XPath 3.1](https://www.w3.org/TR/xpath-31/) and [XQuery 3.1](https://www.w3.org/TR/xquery-31/) in .NET 6 or .NET 8 code or .NET framework 4.8 code.
+Understand that this is work in progress and kind of experimental, I don't have access to a complete test suite of unit tests to rigorously test this, I nevertheless feel it can be useful for folks to at least know about this option to run [XSLT 3.0](https://www.w3.org/TR/xslt-30/), [XPath 3.1](https://www.w3.org/TR/xpath-31/) and [XQuery 3.1](https://www.w3.org/TR/xquery-31/) in .NET 8 or .NET 9 code or .NET framework 4.8.1 code.

 To use Saxon under .NET, the coding is mainly done against the Java s9api API of Saxon HE 12 although I have provided some extension methods as helpers to ease the task of using .NET FileInfo or Stream instead of needing to know about and use Java specific java.io.File or Stream classes/APIs.

-With this new release based on IKVM 8.10.2 and IKVM.Maven.Sdk 1.8.2 IKVM uses an up to date Java 8/1.8 JDK (build 422), as for .NET, both using and building the package on Windows (including Windows ARM) and MacOs should work.
+With this new release based on IKVM 8.10.2 and IKVM.Maven.Sdk 1.8.2 IKVM uses an up to date Java 8/1.8 JDK (build 422), as for .NET, this is a preview using .NET 9 RC 1 SDK to build a package co-targeting .NET 8 and .NET 9 and .NET framework 4.8.1, both using and building the package on Windows (including Windows ARM) and MacOs should work.

 The basic usage is to to install the NuGet package IKVM.Maven.Sdk to be able to pull in the Saxon HE 12 (12.1 and later should Java 8 and therefore IKVM compatible) from Maven:
 ```